 US vehicles packed a .50 calibre M2HB heavy machine gun in either a pintle or “pulpit” style ring mount, plus M1919 .30 cal guns.
 In British (and Polish!) service photos show these were often stripped off, as they were considered unnecessary on a vehicle not intended to directly engage the enemy.
-It also shows ho confident the Allies were of air superiority by this stage of the war.
+It also shows how confident the Allies were of air superiority by this stage of the war.

 From a cosmetic point of view the main distinguishing features of the M5 are rounded rear corners, different shaped front mudguards, and the fact that it was welded rather than bolted.
-You can certainly use an M3 model to represent an M5 though, for across a wargames table you’d struggle to tell the difference unless you’ve got the eyes of a hawk.
+You can certainly use an M3 model to represent an M5 though, from across a wargames table you’d struggle to tell the difference unless you’ve got the eyes of a hawk.